KnorpelSenf/telegraf-session-firestore/README.md

 ### Destroying a session

-To destroy a session simply set it to `undefined` (or another nullish value).
+To destroy a session simply set it to `undefined` (or another falsy value).

 ```js
 bot.on('text', ctx => {